 Experience life of a bygone era.

-Now a museum, this home offers a wonderful opportunity to experience a unique part of Logan’s heritage.
+Now a house museum, this home offers a wonderful opportunity to experience a unique part of Logan’s heritage.

-Mayes Cottage House Museum Office
+Mayes Cottage House Museum

-Thursday, Friday and Saturday from 10.30am to 4.00pm (excluding public holidays).
+Thursday, Friday and Saturday from 10.00am to 4.00pm (excluding public holidays).

 Get in touch